 Murray O. Batten Humanitarian Award

 The Murray O. Batten Humanitarian Award is named in honor of Murray O. Batten, former Director of Special Education in the Michigan Department of Education.
-Nominations of deserving candidates are solicited and received by the ISD/ESA Board of Directors representative.
-A review committee is selected to critique the nominations with emphasis on the characteristics exemplified by Mr. Batten; Leadership, Honesty, Integrity and Dedication.
-This prestigious award is presented annually at the December MAASE meeting.
+Candidates are selected with an emphasis on the characteristics exemplified by Mr. Batten; Leadership, Honesty, Integrity and Dedication.
+This prestigious award is presented annually at the February MAASE meeting.
 The Batten Award was first presented in 1984.

 Nomination Form